psb/bucklescript.github.io/docs/build-configuration.md

 }
 ```

-Turn off warning `44` and `102` (polymorphic comparison).
-Turn warning `5` (partial application whose result has function type and is ignored) into a hard error.
+The exmaple above turns off warning `44` and `102` (polymorphic comparison), and turns warning `5` (partial application whose result has a function type and is ignored) into a hard error.

-The warning number are shown in the build output when they're triggered.
-The complete list is [here](https://caml.inria.fr/pub/docs/manual-ocaml/comp.html#sec281), a little bit below. `100` and up are BuckleScript-specific.
+The warning numbers are shown in the build output when they are triggered.
+The complete list is [here](https://caml.inria.fr/pub/docs/manual-ocaml/comp.html#sec281). `100` and up are BuckleScript-specific.

 ## bsc-flags

-Extra flags to pass to the underlying `bsc` call.
+These extra flags are passed to the underlying `bsc` call.
 Notably: `["-bs-super-errors"]` for turning on [cleaning error output](https://reasonml.github.io/blog/2017/08/25/way-nicer-error-messages.html).
-No need to pass this flag for a Reason project; it's enabled by default.
+There is no need to use this flag for a Reason project because it is enabled by default.

 ## Environment Variables

-We heavily disrecommend the usage of environment variables, but for certain cases, they're justified.
+We heavily advise against the usage of environment variables; but, for certain cases, they are justified.

 ### Error Output Coloring: `NINJA_ANSI_FORCED`

 This is mostly for other programmatic usage of `bsb` where outputting colors is not desired.

-When `NINJA_ANSI_FORCED` is set to `1`: `bsb` produces color.
+When `NINJA_ANSI_FORCED` is set to `1`, `bsb` produces color.
-When `NINJA_ANSI_FORCED` is set to `0`: `bsb` doesn't produce color.
+When `NINJA_ANSI_FORCED` is set to `0`, `bsb` does not produce color.
-When `NINJA_ANSI_FORCED` is not set: `bsb` might or might not produce color, depending on a smart detection of where it's outputted.
+When `NINJA_ANSI_FORCED` is not set, `bsb` may or may not produce color, depending on a smart detection of where it is outputted.

-> Note that bsc, the barebone compiler, will always be passed `-color always`.
+> Note that `bsc`, the barebone compiler, will always be passed `-color always`.
 See more details in [this issue](https://github.com/BuckleScript/bucklescript/issues/2984#issuecomment-410669163).